My name is Al Ingham. This is my site.

-I am a full-time husband, a registered teacher, amateur photographer, enthusiastic luthier, web site hobbyist, repressed artist, and worshipper of Christ.
+I am a fulltime husband, a registered teacher, amateur photographer, web site hobbyist, repressed artist, and worshipper of Christ.

 I grew up and still live in Lower Hutt, New Zealand.
 Since 6th Form I have known that my calling was to be a teacher, and so set about doing that.
 The first 3 years out of school I went to The Learning Connexion, Island Bay, to study Art.
 I focussed on Painting and Computer Graphics.
 At the end of my time there, I enrolled at Victoria University to study the BA/BTeach 4 year degree.
-I graduated in 2009 and began relief teaching.
-I got my first full time job at the end of that year.
-I currently teach a bunch of 9 and 10 year olds in a small but vibrant school in Wainuiomata.
+I graduated in 2009, was relief teaching from 2010, and got my first full time job at the end of that year.
+I currently teach a bunch of 9 and 10 year olds in a small but vibrant school.

 In 2010, after becoming very annoyed and disconcerted with the “Art world”, which was celebrating mediocrity and the stupid with exorbitant price tags, as well as the general pomp and long nose viewpoint that goes with it, I decided to focus my creativity in two main areas of life.

 One was to focus on my music and worship.
 I began worship leading at church, and I went about setting up a small home studio in one of the bedrooms downstairs.

 The other was to get more into my photography.
 I had always had an interest in being a bit artistic with my photographer, and a point and shoot was doing a good job for a while.
 But I wanted to get a bit better, use some half decent gear to take the visual place of my artworks.
 Ever since I have been juggling the two, spending time writing songs, and other time heading out on photo trips to try and capture this beautiful country.